-Moving through foundations counts as difficult terrain (half move through the foundations).
+Moving through foundations counts as difficult terrain (half move through the difficult terrain).

-Nettle bank or brian patch
+Nettle bank or briar patch

 A significant bank of nettles or a briar patch can pose a serious obstacle to movement.
 While the stinging rash or tearing thorns are merely an inconvenience in the face of injury in combat, nettles and briars slow movement.